gbedwell/gbedwell.github.io/_posts/2023-02-01-nb-convolutions.md

 the empirical distribution might help answer this question.

 <img src="../figures/2023-02-01/distributions2-1.png" width="80%" style="display: block; margin: auto;" />
-The exact method is the only evaluation method that describes the empirical distribution well.
+<br> The exact method is the only evaluation method that describes the
+empirical distribution well.
 The saddlepoint approximation is closer to the empirical distribution than the method of moments approximation, but it still shows systematic errors.
 The method of moments approximation is